 I am the Course Leader for the undergraduate Graphic Design programme at the University of Suffolk in Ipswich, where I have taught since 2007.

-As well as maintaining Field Readings, I occasionally write for the blog of Eye magazine: the international review of graphic design; and I am currently the revising author for the new edition of Fundamentals of Graphic Design (Bloomsbury, due late 2019).
+As well as maintaining Field Readings, I have written for the blog of Eye magazine: the international review of graphic design; and I am currently the revising author for the new edition of Fundamentals of Graphic Design (Bloomsbury, due late 2019).

 All views expressed on this site are my own and do not represent the views of my employer, clients or collaborators.